microsoftarchive/KinectCommonBridge/README.md

 ## Introduction

-Kinect Common Bridge is a complement to the Kinect for Windows SDK that makes it easy to integrate Kinect scenario in creative development libraries and toolkits
+Kinect Common Bridge is a complement to the Kinect for Windows SDK that makes it easy to integrate Kinect scenarios in creative development libraries and toolkits

 ## Requirements